limkokhole/pylogtrace/README.md

 This is modified version of trace module of python3.

-Log alone itself provide little value, we need to know where the log come from.
+Sometime we need to know where the log come from in order to learn and debug a program quickly.
+This script show the code stacks together with the output log with mnimized noisiness.

-This script only print stack related to output(i.e. `.write`, `logging`, `print`, `cprint`) of program , instead of whole bunch of useless trace.
+This script only print stack related to output(i.e. `.write`, `logging`, `print`, `cprint`) of program , instead of whole bunch of noisiness trace.

 It also skips low level of logging and trace log to reduce noise.